 Damon Amendolara is a daily host for CBS Sports Radio Network.
 He anchors "The D.A.
-Show" from 6-10p EST/3p-7p PST, and "Sunday Morning Football" 9-11a EST, heard nationally on nearly 200 affiliates.
-He originally hosted overnights on the network for two years, beginning with its launch in Jan.
-'13.
-D.A. has been a commentator on the NFL Films' popular "Top 10" series since '08, running regularly on NFL Network, and appears on Sports Illustrated's "SI Now."
+Show" from 9a-12p EST/6a-9a PST, and "Sunday Morning Football" 9-11a EST, heard nationally on nearly 200 affiliates.
+D.A. has been a commentator on the NFL Films' popular "Top 10" series since '08, running regularly on NFL Network.
+He appears on MLB Network, SNY television and CBS Sports Network.

 Damon hosted the evening show on Boston’s 98.5 The Sports Hub (’09-’12).
 He was the sideline reporter for the New England Revolution on Comcast Sportsnet New England for three seasons (’10-’12) and was a guest host for CSNNE’s Sports Tonight and Sports Sunday.
 D.A. co-anchored CSNNE’s pregame and postgame Patriots coverage and appeared weekly on Fox-25 Boston.

-He has been a panelist on SNY’s Wheel House, Jets Extra, Geico SportsNite, and NFL Films Presents on ESPN.
-D.A. has been a guest host at Sportsradio 660 WFAN in New York.
+He has been a panelist on SNY’s Daily News Live, Loud Mouths, Wheel House, Jets Extra, Geico SportsNite, and NFL Films Presents on ESPN.
+D.A. has been a guest host at Sportsradio 660 WFAN in New York since '07.

 He hosted evenings on WQAM in Miami (’08-'09).
 D.A. also anchored “Fins Final” postgame on the state-wide Dolphins Radio Network.
 D.A. spent more than four years at Kansas City’s 610 Sports hosting morning drive ('03-’07).